LMS-Community/lms-community.github.io/README.md

 Please see https://squidfunk.github.io/mkdocs-material/reference/ for more information about the framework.

+## Analytics data, download & plugins page

+A few files are no longer maintained in the repository, but only updated at deployment time.
+They're pulling in data and information from external sources which can change daily or more often.
+By not keeping them in the repository we avoid unnecessary updates to the repo.
+A copy of the following files is still in the repository for local testing purposes, but they're not updated automatically.
+Feel free to update them every now and then manually using the scripts in the `tools` folder.

+* `docs/analytics/stats.json` (tool: `tools/get-analytics-data.pl`)
+* `docs/plugins/directory.md` (`tools/build-plugin-repository.pl`)
+* `docs/downloads/downloads.yaml` (`tools/build-server-downloads-page.pl`)

 ## Testing the Github Actions workflow

 In order to test the workflow, install [`act`](https://github.com/nektos/act).
 Then run the following: